jrubin22/OpenGLES-EGL-Wayland-PBO-Practice/PBO-Som.md

 		* add clearshared mem after while loop exits
 		* comment out all glutCB functions -> need to go back and add functionality for the changePBO mode
 		* comment out displayCB function, and create new displayUpdate function to call inside main while loop, change glut calls to equivalent egl calls.
 Comment out all timer calls -> will go back to try replacing these with egl timer calls

+#### Possible PBO fixes

+- PBO Config in EGL
+- Add more error detection using EGL -> adding in eglGetError with case statements to check error codes being thrown if any

+- Going to try on host machine, adding new findGL to make on x86 machine
+	- need to get weston working on host machine -> will see if this helps
+	- install weston on host machine
+	- change weston.sh to work on x86_64 -> opens a weston window inside my desktop, can't get it to work yet with my hdmi, need to figure out connector issues.
+"No active connector"

+- Nevermind to above point, not important to get host machine working with wayland - weston

+#### Path to isolate and fix problems

+- Wayland display front end and working with openglES

+- Start from base state -> change paths in makefile in new Base

+- Error Handling Contuation for egl display

+- Weston Configurations looking for GLES

+- Periodic reality checks